 I do recommend buttermilk for it also.
 Now since it calls for unsalted butter and buttermilk, you can use a pint of whipping cream/heavy cream and make your own butter.
 The liquid left behind is buttermilk and will be the exact amount you need for this.
 If you do it this way, you will have about 1 extra tablespoon of butter left.

 Ok so you can buy buttermilk and you can buy unsalted butter as well, but you can make your own as I mentioned above.
-It will take 1 pint (2 cups) of heavy cream/whipping cream.
+It will take 1 pint (2 cups) of heavy cream/whipping cream to make 8 tablespoons of butter and a cup of buttermilk.
 Many methods you can use.
-I like the good old fashioned shaking it in a jar method because it gives me a good workout – and is less messy.
+I like the good old fashioned shaking it in a jar method because it gives me a good workout - and is less messy.
 This is also something the kids would love to help you with.
 They can pass the jar around taking turns shaking it 🙂

 Put the cream in a jar with a lid on tight.
 Shake well - this takes time.
 You will hear liquid moving and then it will stop making a sound.
 At that point you have whipped cream.
 Keep shaking even though you will feel like you are not getting anywhere (you really are so no worries.)
 You know you are done when you have a lump moving around inside liquid.
 The lump is the butter and the liquid is your buttermilk.
 Drain out the butter milk into a bowl.
 I use the spatula to press butter against the jar to get out as much of it as I can.
 If you were storing the butter, you would drain better but you are using the buttermilk too so we are good here.

 You can make butter with a blender, hand mixer or stand mixer as well.
 Do be careful if using a mixer I have heard and can imagine it gets messy once it separates.
-I haven’t tried it that way (fear of making a huge mess haha!)
+First you will have whipped cream and then after whipping long enough, you will have butter and buttermilk.
+I haven't tried it that way (fear of making a huge mess haha!)

 This is quite simple and if you used the above method for butter and buttermilk, your butter will be soft enough already!
 If not you would have to soften your butter to room temperature.